syncfusion-content/wpf-docs/wpf/Scheduler/Resource.md

 ### Resource

-`ResourceGroupType` as `Resource` used to groups the number of dates under each resource.
+The `ResourceGroupType` is set to `Resource` to group the number of dates under each resource.

 {% tabs %}
 {% highlight xaml %}